 Almost thirty-something Nozaki Moeka as Haruko is an excellent casting choice and she has good chemistry with Nakamura.

-This quirky and weird movie is obviously done on a small budget.
-Such financial constraint is apparent in many scenes and if you're not used to Japanese jokes, then it would be futile to enjoy and appreciate the movie as much as the locals.
-Sidestories, uniquely Japanese, are also tackled, including hikikomori, variety shows, and cosplay.
+Haruko’s Paranormal Laboratory is a quirky and weird film and is obviously done on a small budget.
+Such financial constraint is apparent in many scenes and if you’re not used to Japanese jokes, then it would be futile to enjoy and appreciate the movie as much as the locals.
+Side stories, uniquely Japanese, are also tackled, including hikikomori, variety shows, and cosplay.

 Still, director Takeba did not steer too far away from the main premise of the film – a weird loner in search of love and connection, even though she finds that connection with a humanoid, yet charming young man.